by-covid/gtn/docs/ro-crate-in-python/index.md

 })
 ```

 We've started by adding the data entities.
-Now we need contextual entities to represent Alice and Bob:
+Now we add contextual entities representing Alice and Bob:

 ```python
 from rocrate.model.person import Person